py2025/finite-difference/README.md

 ## Background

-The Black-Scholes PDE for a European option is:
+The option price V(S, t) satisfies the PDE:

 ```
 ∂V/∂t + ½σ²S²∂²V/∂S² + rS∂V/∂S - rV = 0
 ```

 While this has a closed-form solution for European options, most real-world extensions (American exercise, barriers, local vol) do not.
-Finite difference methods discretize the PDE on a grid and solve it numerically, making them the workhorse of practical derivatives pricing.
+Finite difference methods discretize the PDE on a grid and solve it numerically, making them a standard tool in practical derivatives pricing.
+See Wilmott et al. [[1]](#references) for a comprehensive treatment.

 The idea is to build a 2D grid of stock prices S and times t, fill in the terminal condition (the option payoff at expiry), then step backward in time to t=0 — where the option price today sits.